google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/wrapup-7.md

 We've now explored various ways to improve page load time.
 These techniques are "low-hanging fruit" -- simple efforts that produce big performance wins.
-But talk is cheap; we have not yet seen the techniques in action, so let's do that now.
+But talk is cheap; we have not yet actually seen the techniques in action, so finish up by doing that.

 To demonstrate the techniques' effectiveness, we will run various speed tests on different versions of a web page, beginning with no optimization and progressing through some of